Dhanya24022006/LIC_LTspice_Myproject/Differential Amplifier.md

 - According to the graph obtained from transient analysis the gain(A<sub>v</sub>) is 8<br/>
    A<sub>v</sub>=V<sub>out</sub>/V<sub>in</sub><br/>
    A<sub>v</sub>=0.856/0.107 = 8
+- We can observe that it has 180 degree Phase shift.

 ## AC Analysis: